Evolve

 Our systems are integrated using complex, end-of-life platforms and are poorly understood.
 Our change portfolio is at risk due to a lack of systems knowledge.

-• A Centre of Excellence (governance, architecture, strategy) to enable future programmes of work.
+- A dedicated Integrations Centre of Excellence focusing on governance, architecture and strategy to enable future programmes of work.

-• The migration of integrations to a new platform.
+- The transition of heritage integrations to the new Boomi platform.

 What difference will this make?

-• We will have seamless applications working together to better support our core business processes.
+- We will have seamless applications working together to better support our core business processes and enhance collaboration between departments.

-• The user experience will improve with fewer integration issues and manual interventions.
+- The user experience will improve with fewer integration issues and manual interventions therefore reducing business impact.

 Alignment to the University’s strategic plan, our future